michaelpatrickpurcell/balloon-spectacular/PromotionalMaterials/aloft_extended_pitch_outline.md

    - Each balloon has two colours, so you can't be sure how your actions might affect other players.

 2) **Simplicity** - Aloft is easy to play and quick to set up and put away.
-   - On each turn, a player does two things: move a truck and advance a balloon.
+   - On each turn, a player does one thing: move a truck or advance a balloon.
    - Set up involves: laying out the board, placing the trucks in postiion, and dealing a random colour card to each player.

 3) **Beauty** - Aloft is both beautiful and versatile.